mirsabbir/course-management-app/README.md

 - Logs are structured using Serilog for clear and consistent monitoring.
 - Open API Swagger is utilized for API documentation.
 #### Authorization Server (Web API - .NET 9)
-Technologies: PostgreSQL for storing data in relational tables.
-Design:
 - Developed an OAuth server using Duende Identity Server and ASP.NET Identity for authentication.
 - Followed Clean Architecture, organizing the solution into four projects: API, Domain, Infrastructure, and Application.
 - Utilized RSA keys for signing JWTs, securely stored in the `.env` file.